antoinemartin/autocloud/docs/getting-started/4-environment-adaptation.md

 -   The secrets are encrypted using sops whereas the properties are kept in plain text.
 -   The properties are applied **before** committing.
+Secrets are opaque so having any value in the files is not that important.
+To the contrary, having actual values for other properties allows browsing of the repo without the need to always refer to the centralized `values.yaml`.
+Therefore, the applications and kustomizations contain the actual property values.
-The applications and kustomizations contain the actual property values. _Applying_ from a centralized file is just a convenience to ease adaptation (see the [properties documentation](/user-guide/properties)).
+    _Applying_ from a centralized file is just a convenience to ease adaptation and avoid oversights (see the
+    [properties documentation](/user-guide/properties)).
 -   The kustomizations contain plain text **fake** secrets.
 They are **replaced** with actual values **in the cluster** while the kustomizations